 Prior to founding SJCB, Rosenthal was a vice president & senior corporate banker at The First National Bank of Chicago.
 While at 1st Chicago, he served as a relationship manager in the U.S. Financial Institutions Division (correspondent banking).
 In his role, he provided a variety of consulting and analytical services to his clients which consisted exclusively of super-regional, regional, and community banks located throughout the Midwest and Southeast.
 John received several internal awards and recognitions from First Chicago for his success in serving his banking company clients.

 Rosenthal is the senior outside director of Materials Processing Inc. - a diversified manufacturing company headquartered in Indianapolis, Indiana.
 This important assignment gives him keen insights into macro-economic trends in the housing and automotive industries; which is relevant to his ongoing analysis of future potential asset quality trends in the banking industry.
-John is also a director of Skyline Corporation, a NYSE listed company involved in the manufactured housing business.
+John is also a former director of Skyline Corporation where he served as chairman of the Audit committee.
+SKY, a NYSE listed company, merged with Champion Homes in 2018 and is involved in the manufactured housing business.

 In 2002 John was honored by Ernst & Young as the "Entrepreneur of the Year" for the Northern District of Indiana.
 In 2010 he was presented with the "Spirit of Holy Cross Award" by the Priests of Holy Cross.
 Rosenthal's life-long involvement in the banking industry is his passion, hobby and professional calling.